 The original subdivision stretched from McDowell Road on the south, to Oak Street on the north, and from Central Avenue on the east to Cave Creek Road (7th Street) on the west; the tract lay just beyond the city’s northern limits.

-Heard intended his large subdivision to be a prestigious enclave of small estates and carved the land into 32 five-acre parcels for sale to discriminating buyers.
-He laid out two intersecting interior streets, Palm Lane and Buena Avenue (now Third Street) which divided the tract into four quadrants of 40 acres apiece.
+Heard intended his large subdivision to be a prestigious enclave of small estates.
+So, he carved the land into 32 five-acre parcels for sale to discriminating buyers.
+Then, he laid out two intersecting interior street: Palm Lane and Buena Avenue (now Third Street).
+This divided the tract into four quadrants of 40 acres apiece.
 In the original plat, most of the 32 five-acre lots fronted onto the north-south streets of Central Avenue, 3rd Street, and 7th Street.

-Slow sales proved that there were few buyers for such commodious, and relatively expensive, lots in the first decade of the Twentieth Century.
-In 1909, Heard re-subdivided his 160-acre tract to create more affordable building sites suited to a broader clientele.
+Slow sales proved that there were few buyers for such commodious.
+These were relatively expensive lots in the first decade of the Twentieth Century.
+So, in 1909, Heard re-subdivided his 160-acre tract to create more affordable building sites suited to a broader clientele.
 In doing so, he cut most of the thirty-two original lots in half, creating 54 smaller lots.
 Coronado Road and Monte Vista Road were added at that time to access the new lots.